Signs & symptoms of depression

 How does depression affect different populations?

-Major depression can occur in 10 to 25 per cent of women—almost twice as many as men.
+Depression is more common in women, though the sex difference diminishes with age in Canada.
 Many hormonal factors may contribute to the increased rate of depression in women, particularly during times such as menstrual cycle changes, pregnancy and postpartum, miscarriage, pre-menopause and menopause.

 Men with depression typically have a higher rate of feeling irritable, angry and discouraged.
 This can make it harder to recognize depression in men.
 The rate of completed suicide in men is four times that in women, although more women attempt suicide.